mattholung/RealTimeBusTracker/README.md

 The markers represent the bus stops along its route as it travels up the US1 South Dixie Highway route.
 ## Future Improvements
 I plan on adding a couple of neat features to this.
 Alterations to the mapanimation.js file need to be made to have the button flash at a different speed than the bus from stop to stop.
 I also need to modify the styles.css and index.html file in order to add some styling and classes as I play with colors and fonts on the page to make it more unique and engaging.
+## Licensing
+MIT License: The copyright and licensing belongs to MIT.
+If you use this code in any projects please inculde MIT and MapBox and/or contact them for additional licensing information.
+Thank you.